msoukhomlinov/n8n-nodes-schema-inferrer/README.md

 }
 ```

+## Options to control output size

+To prevent n8n’s “Display data?” modal when chaining multiple nodes, the node includes:

+- Minimise Output Size (default: on)
+  - Trims non-essential parts of the schema for previews.
+- Include Definitions (default: off)
+  - When disabled, omits the `definitions` block to keep results small.
+- Debug (from credentials, default: off)
+  - When enabled, debug payloads are size-capped (~10KB) to avoid large items.

+These options keep upstream node previews responsive even in longer workflows.

 Note: The schema merges all input items, so properties that appear in all items will be marked as required, while optional properties (like `active` in the example above) may be marked as optional depending on their presence across samples.

 ### Generate SQL DDL